“My child arrived just the other day

 “Because that mean’s you’re not stupid,” the friend replied.

 I think the same applies for being a father.
-It is a war, a daily battle either against the selfishness in our kids or within ourselves, and many lives depend upon us, with an end nowhere in sight.
-Because the war of Fatherhood is never over.
+It is a war, a daily battle either against the selfishness in our kids or within ourselves, and it never ends.
 Ever.
 Which only adds to the immensity of the task at hand.

 In Fatherhood, there is no retirement, no vacation days, no holidays off, no sick days, and no quitting.

-Also like any soldier whose every marched into battle, we’re not alone.
+But also, like any soldier whose every marched into battle, we are not alone.
 We have a host of fathers who can and will fight alongside us, encouraging us, supporting us, and teaching us.

-Over the past thirty-three years, I have been extremely fortunate to have such brothers in arms, as well as a captain worth following: My dad.
+Over the past thirty-five years, I have been extremely fortunate to have such brothers-in-arms, of which I am exceedingly grateful.

-Fathers (and mothers too) have taught me various lessons on Fatherhood, perhaps none more important than these, my Top Ten All-Time Pillars Upon Which Fatherhood Stands Upon Taught, Taught To Me By My Fathers and Others.
-Or, TTATPUWFSUTTMBMFO for short.
+Fathers (and mothers too) have taught me various lessons on Fatherhood, perhaps none more important than these, my Top Ten All-Time Pillars Upon Which Fatherhood Stands, Taught To Me By Many Fathers and Others.
+Or, TTATPUWFSTTMBMFO for short.

 Love what you have, not what you want them to be.